• Become a DogFriendly Member & receive:

 No Size Limits

-The 2 star hotel has 12 en-suite bedrooms and is ideally situated for walking, fishing, hunting and exploring the south side of Loch Ness.
+Bella and Lesley would like to welcome you to the dog friendly Whitebridge Hotel.
+The hotel has 12 en-suite bedrooms and is ideally situated for exploring the south side of Loch Ness.

 Whitebridge is at the foothills of the Monadhliath Mountains on General Wade's Military Road (B862), where it crosses the River Fechlin, approximately 8 miles from Fort Augustus and 25 miles from Inverness.